Gumyōji: Minami Library

 The Minami Library is two stories tall.
 The Minami Library sits directly behind Gumyōji Station.
 The children's book section and front desk are on the first floor of the library.
 On the second floor are the general books section, newspapers, magazines, and an area reserved for studying.
 Three times a month, every second Saturday, third Tuesday, and fourth Wednesday there is a small event for children where they gather with the staff to learn, read books and play.

 Minami Sports Center

 The Minami Sports Center is the main recreational center of Gumyōji.
-Here people can partake in various sports, including badminton (8000 yen fee for 10 classes); table tennis (6000 yen fee for 10 classes); exercise for the elderly (2500 yen for 10 classes); dance (2500 yen for 10 classes); and t'ai chi (4000 yen for 10 classes).
+Here people can partake in various sports, including badminton (8000 yen fee for 10 classes); table tennis (6000 yen fee for 10 classes); exercise for the elderly (2500 yen for 10 classes); dance (2500 yen for 10 classes); and tai chi (4000 yen for 10 classes).

 Open University of Japan

 In Gumyōji is one of the locations of the Open University of Japan.
 5500 students attend this college, and about 90,000 students in total attend throughout all campuses.
 The school offers life science, industrial society, humanities, and natural science.
 There is also a tennis court located at the school for recreation.